lzx551402/contextdesc/README.md

 Finally, refer to the [evaluation script](https://github.com/tsattler/visuallocalizationbenchmark) to generate and submit the results to the challenge website.

+## Notes
+Refer to [example configuration file](configs/example.yaml) on how to evaluate with different settings.

 ## References
 <a name="refs"></a>